bixlabs/docker-compose-laravel-base/README.md

 # docker-compose-laravel
 A pretty simplified Docker Compose workflow that sets up a LEMP network of containers for local Laravel development.
-You can view the full article that inspired this repo [here](https://dev.to/aschmelyun/the-beauty-of-docker-for-local-laravel-development-13c0).
+You can view the repo that inspired this repo [here](https://github.com/aschmelyun/docker-compose-laravel).

 ## Usage